airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/wealthbox-crm-integration-with-eleapi.md

   * Enter the required details that you got from above steps
   * Proceed to authenticate your account credentials
 * Mapping the variable
-  * Once Authenticated, You will see the screen where you can map the chatbot’s answers by end user to the fields of target 3rd party system.
+  * Once Authenticated, You will see the screen where you can map the eleapi’s answers by end user to the fields of target 3rd party system.
   * Click on the “Question” dropdown to select the bot questions whose answer you want to store.
 If you do not see the dropdown here, Type “/” which will list down all the questions.
   * Map the same to parameter in the next field.
 If you do not see the drop down here, Enter the parameter name of your 3rd party system.
   * Add new variable by clicking the “Add Parameter” button from top right.